-Shirelle Wright, MBA – National Director
+Shirelle Shipman, MBA – National Director

-Shirelle Wright is a graduate of the University of Central Florida with a Bachelors of Science in Health Services Administration with minors in Health Sciences and Health Information Management and received a Masters of Business Administration from Nova Southeastern University.
+Shirelle Shipman is a graduate of the University of Central Florida with a Bachelors of Science in Health Services Administration with minors in Health Sciences and Health Information Management and received a Masters of Business Administration from Nova Southeastern University.
 She became a member of BFDC in 2005 at UCF.
 During her time at UCF she held positions as Membership Chair, Assistant Director and Director.
 She is also a past National Collegiate Representative on the National Board.
 Through BFDC, Shirelle has made everlasting friendships and connections with all types of women.
 BFDC has truly been a major part of her life.

-Jazmin Jones – National Associate Director
+Genesis Mariah Colmon – National Associate Director

 Sandra Miles, PhD – Immediate Past National Director